 In our view, this is pathetic.

-Rather than pursuing the normal business of trying to pass major pieces of legislation such as appropriations bills, and to try to work in such a way as to demonstrate that the American people that Congress and the White House can work together.
+What you have right now is partisanship on Capitol Hill that quite often boils down to insults, insinuations, inquisitions, and investigations rather than pursuing the normal business of trying to pass major pieces of legislation such as appropriations bills and to try to work in such a way as to demonstrate to the American people that Congress and the White House can work together.

-But apparently it didn't work, and it's not working.
+But apparently it didn't work and it's not working.

 Here's more from Tony Snow.